chiltom/SheetBridge/README.md

 # CSV Ingestion Tool

-A Go-based web application for ingesting CSV files into a Postgres database with a modern, drag-and-drop frontend.
+A lightweight, Go-based web application for ingesting CSV files into a Postgres database with a modern, drag-and-drop frontend.

 ## Features

 - Drag-and-drop CSV upload.
 - Automatic data type inference (INTEGER, FLOAT, BOOLEAN, DATE, TEXT).
 - Select existing Postgres tables for overwrite/append or create new tables.